SteveBeeblebrox/SHML/README_V2.md

 World"
 - Bob Smith
 ```
+### Line Breaks
+Some formats like paragraphs can spam multiple lines, but others don't.
+If a meeting is really needed in one of the formats that doesn't, the string `%%` can be used to insert a line break.
+### Horizontal Rules
+A horizontal bar can be inserted with 3 or more `-` or `=`.
+The number used does not matter and it's only variable to make source files easier to read and format.
 ### Text Alignment
 Text can be aligned using one of the following `@center`, `@left`, `@right`, `@justify`, or `@reset`.
 All content following one of these markers well be aligned the given way until another market or the end of the source is found.